-The Arts Capital grant supports the sustainable growth, stability, and longevity of eligible organizations delivering arts and cultural education and experiences to the general public.
+The Arts Capital grant supports the sustainable growth, stability, and longevity of eligible organizations.

 Applicants to the Arts Capital grant program must: